SQSh1/oblivion/README.md

+> 📦 **Notice**
-> 📦 **Notice: This repository includes an advanced unofficial fork called [Oblivion-SQEdition](#oblivion-sqedition---enhanced-sq-version), designed by SQ with extended localization, usability improvements, and support for restricted environments.**
+> This repository includes an advanced unofficial fork named [**Oblivion-SQEdition**](SQ-Edition.md), developed by **SQ**, featuring extended localization, usability enhancements, and improved compatibility for restricted environments.
-> 🔗 [Jump to SQ Edition section](SQ-Edition.md) With permission and respect 🙏
+> With deep appreciation and full respect for the original maintainers — especially **Yousef Ghobadi** and collaborators — whose efforts and dedication made this project possible. 🙏

 # Oblivion - Unofficial Warp Client for Android